 - Lothar's signature method of killing people: folding them in half.

 - Older Than They Think:

 - Watch this film, and then watch Iron Man, and you'll see how similar the flying scenes are between both films.
 "Industrial Light and Magic" is in the credits for both.
 Not surprising.

 - The art direction and film choreography is also reminiscent of Captain America: The First Avenger.
 Which is helped in part by both films sharing the same director.

 - Retroactive Recognition:

-- Spiritual Licensee: You know that 1930's art deco Superman or Batman movie that some people often tout?
+- Spiritual Adaptation: You know that 1930's art deco Superman or Batman movie that some people often tout?
 This may be the closest thing to it.

 - Vindicated by History: Time has been kind to this film.
 It suffered the year it came out (1991) surrounded by bigger blockbusters - Terminator 2: Judgment Day, Robin Hood: Prince of Thieves (the 2 highest-grossing films of the year!), City Slickers, and others - but it received favorable reviews and gained a cult following thanks to video rentals and TV, as well as earning a spiritual successor in the Captain America films in the Marvel Cinematic Universe.

 - Reality Is Unrealistic: People are already claiming that it's unrealistic to have a black female pilot in the World War 2 era.
 Bessie Coleman and Mildred Carter would like to have a word with you.